 Why We Use WordPress

-There are two key reasons that news of successful attacks are not representative of WordPress as a secure CMS:
+There are two critical reasons that news of successful attacks are not representative of WordPress as a secure CMS:

 - WordPress has an open system for plugin and theme development, and the vast majority of vulnerabilities are actually to do with plugins and themes rather than the core system.
 That is why we limit the number of plugins we use, and we only use plugins that are well-used, well-maintained and regularly updated.
 We also rarely use WordPress themes as the majority of our sites are coded from scratch.

-- A major cause of problems has been when a website has not been updated after a security patch is released.
-As you know this will be true of any piece of software – if a system isn’t kept up-to-date it will be vulnerable to attack.
-WordPress introduced auto updates a couple of years ago, so security patches are added to a WordPress installation automatically as soon as they are released.
-This has been very helpful but it is still very important to work with a WordPress agency that can keep plugins up-to-date, make more major WordPress updates, and proactively monitor the security set up of the site.
+- A significant cause of problems has been when a website has not been updated after a security patch is released.
+As you know, this will be true of any piece of software – if a system isn’t kept up-to-date, it will be vulnerable to attack.
+WordPress introduced auto-updates a couple of years ago, so security patches are added to a WordPress installation automatically as soon as they are released.
+This has been very helpful, but it is still crucial to work with a WordPress agency that can keep plugins up-to-date, make more major WordPress updates, and proactively monitor the security set up of the site.

-Fundamentally, any large CMS (or piece of software) is going to occasionally contain bugs that lead to security vulnerabilities.
+Fundamentally, any large CMS (or piece of software) is going to contain bugs that lead to security vulnerabilities occasionally.
 The important thing is that there is an infrastructure for finding and dealing with these vulnerabilities in as short a time as possible.
 WordPress is actually in a fantastic position in that regard.
-Since it is so popular and well-used it is highly likely that vulnerabilities will be found by the community before a hacker, and when a vulnerability is found there is a community of hundreds of developers supporting WordPress, so it will be patched quickly via an update of the system.
+Since it is so popular and well-used, it is highly likely that the community will find vulnerabilities before a hacker, and when a vulnerability is located, there is a community of hundreds of developers supporting WordPress so that it will be patched quickly via an update of the system.

 How We Secure Our WordPress Sites

 There are a lot of steps that can be taken to ensure a secure WordPress setup, which can be fine-tuned to suit your priorities.
-As standard we ensure the following:
+As standard, we guarantee the following: